The Quiet Failure Inside the Agent

 The Compound Interest of Confidence

-The quiet failure embedded in Block's world-model manifesto was the same failure mode at the scale of a company — an organisation optimising for a metric that looked healthy while the thing that mattered drifted away.
-The agent's quiet failure is the same failure mode at the scale of a single function call.
+The quiet failure embedded in Block's world-model manifesto was this same failure mode at the scale of a company — an organisation optimising for a metric that looked healthy while the thing that mattered drifted away.
+The agent's version runs at the scale of a single function call.
+Different altitude, identical mechanism: the metric that mattered wasn't the one being measured, and nothing looked broken the entire time it was.

-Machine learning has become alchemy.
-Alchemy is okay.
-Alchemy is not bad.
-There is a place for alchemy.
-Alchemy "worked"… If you're building photo-sharing systems alchemy is okay.
+Machine learning has become alchemy… If you're building photo-sharing systems alchemy is okay.
 But we're beyond that now.
 We're building systems that govern healthcare and mediate our Civic dialogue.
 We influence elections.
 I would like to live in a society whose systems are built on top of verifiable, rigorous, thorough knowledge and not on alchemy.

 The loss of observable failure was free.
-Rebuilding it won't be.
-Engineering teams that choose to pay that bill now — in spans, in evals, in circuit breakers, in deterministic guardrails — are buying the one thing the next decade of AI systems will make scarce: the ability to tell, while it still matters, whether a thing that looks like it worked actually did.
+Rebuilding it — in spans, in evals, in circuit breakers, in deterministic guardrails — is what buys back the one thing the next decade of AI systems will make scarce: the ability to tell, while it still matters, whether a thing that looks like it worked actually did.

 Part 4 in a loose series on the quiet failure of AI-mediated work.
 Part 1 examined the organisational scale.
 Part 2 looked at neurodivergent professionals.
 Part 3 explored the promotion of every worker to middle management.
 This piece goes one layer deeper — inside the agent itself.